-Within the limits stated below, Post University permits credits earned at an institute accredited by an organization recognized by the U.S Department of Education to be considered for transfer.
+Within the limits stated below, Post University permits credits earned at an institution accredited by an organization recognized by the U.S. Department of Education to be considered for transfer credit.
 Courses must be similar in nature, level, and content to a course in our curriculum and applicable to one of our academic programs.
-The following database maintained by the U.S. Department of Education provides a list of accredited American institutions: http://ope.ed.gov/accreditation.
-All perspective students are strongly encouraged to review this database to ensure the institute from which they seek to have credits accepted is recognized by the U.S. Department of Education.
-Perspective students are advised that the review of their credits for transfer consideration is no guarantee that they will be accepted.
+The following database maintained by the U.S. Department of Education, provides students with a list of accredited American institutions: http://ope.ed.gov/accreditation.
+All prospective students are strongly encouraged to review this database to ensure the institution from which they seek to have credits accepted is recognized by the U.S. Department of Education.
+Prospective students are advised that the review of their credits for transfer consideration is no guarantee that they will be accepted.

-Perspective students may have up to 9 credits considered for transfer into a graduate program.
-Only courses with a minimum grade of “C” will be considered for transfer.
-In addition to official transcripts, perspective students must submit a catalog description for the course(s) being considered for transfer.
-In some instances, a course syllabus may be necessary if the course description lacks sufficient definition.
-Faculty (or designee) from the program of study into which the perspective student is transferring, will make the final decision as to the acceptance of credit.
+Prospective students may have up to 9 credits considered for transfer into a graduate program.
+Only courses with a minimum grade of “B” will be considered for transfer.
+In addition to official transcripts, prospective students must submit a catalog description for the course(s) being considered for transfer.
+In some instances, a course syllabus may be necessary if the course description lacks enough definition.
+Faculty (or designee) from the program of study into which the prospective student is transferring, will make the final decision as to the acceptance of credit.

 Transfer of Credit for Work Taken at a Foreign Institution

 Credits completed at foreign institutions recognized by that country's Ministry of Education may be considered for transfer.
-Perspective students must arrange for transcripts and any other requested supporting documentation (course descriptions, catalogs, etc.) to be forwarded to Post University.
+Prospective students must arrange for transcripts and any other requested supporting documentation (course descriptions, catalogs, etc.) to be translated into English and evaluated into United States standards of higher education, if applicable, and forwarded to Post University.